Zhaoshan-Duan/simple-counter/README.md

 ## User Stories

 The following **required** functionality is completed:
-- [x] User can see a number displayed on the screen.
+- [:heavy_check_mark:] User can see a number displayed on the screen.
 The number starts at 0.
-- [x] User can tap on a button to see the number displayed increase by 1.
+- [:heavy_check_mark:] User can tap on a button to see the number displayed increase by 1.

 The following **optional** features are implemented: